 H.B.
 No. 2050 amends the Education Code to redefine the responsibilities of public school counselors in Texas.
 The bill emphasizes that a school counselor's primary role is to support students in developing their academic, career, and personal abilities.
-Additionally, it expands the scope of the school counselor's duties to include planning and implementing a comprehensive developmental school counseling program that addresses the needs of various student populations, particularly those at risk of dropping out, substance abuse, gang involvement, or self-harm.
-The bill also introduces new responsibilities for counselors, such as identifying students who may choose unhealthy solutions to problems or engage in harmful behaviors.
+Additionally, it expands the scope of the school counselor's duties to include planning and implementing a comprehensive developmental school counseling program that addresses the needs of various student populations, particularly those at risk of dropping out, substance abuse, or engaging in harmful behaviors.
+The bill also highlights the importance of consulting with parents and guardians, collaborating with school staff and community members, and providing guidance on educational and career planning.

 Statutes affected: